 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-The basic form of a chord is made up of three notes, stacked on top of each other an interval of a third apart.
+So, the basic form of a chord (triad) is made up of three notes, stacked on top of each other an interval of a third apart.
 These thirds can be either big (called major) or small (called minor).

 What is a third?
 To understand chord theory, you need to know a little about intervals, especially thirds since this is what the chords are made up from!

 On a piano keyboard you can easily see what a third is:

 The interval (distance between the notes) of a third is either two whole steps (major third) or one and a half step (minor third).

 Triads are made up of two thirds; one major and one minor.
 See how the three notes are all on lines (or in the spaces) evenly spaced a third apart: